drdoctr/doctr/docs/recipes.rst

 .. code:: bash

-   doctr deploy --no-sync --command 'command to deploy'
+   doctr deploy --no-sync --command 'command to deploy' deploy_dir

 The command to deploy should add any files that you want committed to the index.